Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Abstract

 \section{Abstract}

 Backdoor attacks pose a severe threat to deep neural networks (DNNs) by implanting hidden backdoors that can be activated with predefined triggers to manipulate model behaviors maliciously.
-Existing 3D point cloud backdoor attacks primarily rely on sample-wise global modifications, which suffer from low imperceptibility.
-Although optimization can improve stealthiness, optimizing sample-wise triggers significantly increases computational cost.
-To address these limitations, we propose the \textbf{S}tealthy \textbf{P}atch-Wise \textbf{B}ackdoor \textbf{A}ttack (\textbf{SPBA}), the first patch-wise backdoor attack framework for 3D point clouds.
-Specifically, SPBA decomposes point clouds into local patches and employs a curvature-based imperceptibility score to guide trigger injection into visually less sensitive patches.
-By optimizing a unified patch-wise trigger that perturbs spectral features of selected patches, SPBA significantly enhances optimization efficiency while maintaining high stealthiness.
-Extensive experiments on ModelNet40 and ShapeNetPart further demonstrate that SPBA surpasses prior state-of-the-art backdoor attacks in both attack effectiveness and resistance to defense methods.
-The code is available at https://github.com/HazardFY/SPBA.
+Recent studies have extended backdoor attacks to 3D point clouds, but most existing triggers are sample-wise and often cause visible geometric artifacts or high optimization cost.
+To address these limitations, we propose the \textbf{S}tealthy \textbf{P}atch-Wise \textbf{B}ackdoor \textbf{A}ttack (\textbf{SPBA}), a patch-wise backdoor attack framework for 3D point clouds.
+Specifically, SPBA decomposes a point cloud into local patches, where each patch is formed by a Farthest Point Sampling (FPS) center and its K-nearest neighbors (KNN).
+Candidate patches are ranked using a patch imperceptibility score derived from local curvature variation, and a unified spectral trigger is injected into the selected patches by perturbing only the coordinates of existing points while preserving the original point cardinality.
+Extensive experiments on ModelNet40 and ShapeNetPart further demonstrate that SPBA achieves the state-of-the-art stealthiness among the prior methods and reduces spectral-trigger computation by 98.43\% relative to a sample-wise spectral baseline, while maintaining competitive attack performance.
+These results support localized spectral design as an effective and efficient approach to stealthy backdoor attacks in 3D point cloud models.
+Code is available at \url{https://github.com/HazardFY/SPBA}.